 - Theft of your craft, tender or trailer

 - Payment of insured value for constructive total loss

-- Personal property when on-board or used in connection with the craft
+- The personal property when on board or used in connection with the craft

 - Third-party liability up to £5,000,000